Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 There were nods all around, though they were grim.
 There were few environments in space deadlier than a space station whose owner was alerted of a pending attack and had time to prepare.
 This one was going to be fierce.
 Murray was suddenly glad of his suit.
 It might be a pain to get into and out of, but it had kept him alive through some shit in the past.
 It’d do so again.

-*"That* is why it’s us," the Great Father rumbled.
+"*That* is why it’s us," the Great Father rumbled.
 "I want people with the bestest chance o’ comin’ back alive on this mission."

 "Let’s make sure we all do," Powell agreed.
 "Finish your preparations, see the chaplain if you need to.
 We go in twenty."